Xelatrz/SYSC3110_Scrabble/README.md

 ```
 It is player Player 1's turn.
 Player 1's hand: A, B, C, D, E, F, G,
-Would you like to PLAY, PASS, or VOTE to end game?
+Would you like to PLAY, PASS, or VOTE to end gameModel?
 > play
 Select a tile: A
 Select a row for the tile: 7